Capestick/dvall/README.md

 - **Exclusion Zones**: Define areas where vehicles should not be deleted.
 - **Commands**:
   - `/dvauto`: Automatically delete vehicles.
-  -  Set a timer for automatic vehicle deletion in the config.lua.
+  - `dv timer`: Set a timer for automatic vehicle deletion.

 ## Dependencies